Then sent to the cloud once an internet connection is restored.

-If the AC41 were to lose internet connectivity, the events would all be stored locally until the internet was restored.
-Even if the internet were to be down for an extended period of time, the AC41 has enough internal storage to endure substantial outages (3 to 12 months depending on the number of events recorded).
+The events are stored locally until the internet is restored.
+Even if the internet is down for an extended period of time, the access controller has enough internal storage to endure substantial outages (3–12 months, depending on the number of events recorded).

-Additionally, the AC41 would run the last known configuration that it received from the cloud.
-In short, any changes made to the AC41 prior to the internet outage would be active.
-This last known configuration persists even if the controller loses power and is rebooted.
+The access controller runs the last known configuration that it received from the cloud.
+In short, any changes made to the access controller prior to the internet outage are still active.
+This last known configuration persists, even if the controller loses power and is rebooted.

-Once internet connectivity is restored, the latest configuration in the cloud is pushed to the AC41, and in turn, the AC41 sends the events that occurred during the outage to the cloud.
+Once internet connectivity is restored, the latest configuration in the cloud is pushed to the access controller, and in turn, the access controller sends the events that occurred during the outage to the cloud.

-You will be able to detect when your AC41 cannot connect to the internet from either:
+You can detect when your access controller cannot connect to the internet from either the:

-To better understand the offline operation of the AC41, consider the following scenario:
+To better understand the offline operation of the access controller, consider the following scenario:

 Alice is a full-time employee and has been with the company for 2 years.
 Her badge works on the front door.

-At 8am: the ISP has a service outage in the area.
-All of the AC41 controllers are offline but powered on (Status LED would be flashing blue).
+At 8:00 am: The Internet Service Provider (ISP) has a service outage in the area.
+All of the access controllers are offline, but powered on (status LED flashing blue).

-At 9am: Bob, a new hire, is onboarded.
-He is given a badge and he is given access to the front door.
+At 9:00 am: Bob, a new hire, is onboarded.
+He is given a badge and access to the front door.

-At 10am: Alice and Bob try to badge into the front door.
-Alice's badge works but Bob's badge does not.
+At 10:00 am: Alice and Bob try to badge into the front door.
+Alice's badge works, but Bob's badge does not.

-At 11am: The ISP restores its connection.
-The AC41s are back online, and within seconds they pull the new configuration from the cloud.
+At 11:00 am: The ISP restores its connection.
+The access controllers are back online, and within seconds they pull the new configuration from the cloud.
 Bob's badge now works.